- Read appropriate grade level text aloud with correct pace and expression.

 - Observe the created world to reinforce learning about God and his or her personal relationship with Him.

 - Know and recite prayers appropriate to grade level.

 - Use alphabetical and numerical order.

-- Use table of contents, index, glossary, dictionary and thesaurus.
+- Use the table of contents, index, glossary, dictionary, and thesaurus.

 - Use print encyclopedias.

 - Use charts, illustrations, graphs, and diagrams.